Natasha Ginks tells us about her experience

 Creative ideas and sustainable materials

-The other thing that makes SK uniquely sustainable is their attitude and approach to new ideas and new materials.
+The other thing that makes Sustainable Kitchens uniquely sustainable is its attitude and approach to new ideas and new materials.
 I was keen to use reclaimed materials in our kitchen as well as unusual British timbers.
-SK embraced the whole concept.
+Sustainable Kitchens embraced the whole concept.
 They sourced a heavily graffitied worktop from a school science lab which became our island worktop; and they sent me off to Interesting Timbers in Somerset to choose different British woods, which they crafted into drawer fronts (which you can see below).

 Now let’s move on to the features in our kitchen which help to make it eco-friendly: